 Hey!
-To my fellow Filipinos, did you ever had this question at the back of your head?
+To my fellow Filipinos, did you ever have this question at the back of your head?
 Can we watch anime in the Philippines legally?
 Are there any legal sites to watch anime in the Philippines?
 The answer is yes, but how?
 That is what I will share with you guys in this post.
 Currently, there’s no Crunchyroll, Funimation, Amazon Prime, or Anilab available in our country, however, there are other alternatives for anime streaming in the Philippines, and guess what, these services are legit and legal.

 I know a lot of people are watching anime through any means but doing it the right way is good karma towards the righteous path.
-You are helping the people who worked hard and exerted so much effort to produced their craft, the entertainment that we as consumers are enjoying.
+You are helping the people who worked hard and exerted so much effort to produce their craft, the entertainment that we as consumers are enjoying.
 That is why I always believed that it is a good thing to find a way to watch anime legally.
 That is why anime distributors and legit streaming sites like Crunchyroll, Funimation, Amazon Prime, and many more exist.

 However, in our country, the Philippines, there are only a few options to watch anime legally since those services are not available here.
 Yet, we have some alternatives that I hope my fellow anime fans and countrymen will start using so we can help the anime industry even if it’s just a tiny fragment of support.
 Therefore, I would like to share this list of places to go where you can watch anime in the Philippines legally.